 It is so easy to focus on our problems and weaknesses.
 When I became a parent myself, I felt completely useless at times.
 I had never felt so clueless and out of my element.
 Things got easier when my kids started moving around on their own and feeding themselves.
 But there were still moments when I felt like I was making it up as I went along, trying desperately not to screw it up.

 Years later I learned that I was doing a lot of things right.
 I just didn’t notice or give myself credit.
 I was so focused on the helpless feelings that I couldn’t fully see all of the amazing times.
 I could get lost in play with my kids.
 There were so many unexpected hilarious situations.
 And there were a million tender moments when their little faces turned up to mine to ask for something.
 Man, I wish I had Google Glasses to record some of those requests.

 What I learned in the last few years helps me to savor and to appreciate those moments more.
 I finally understand the saying, “what you focus on becomes your reality.”
-I read Martin Seligman’s Authentic Happiness and took this survey.
+I read Martin Seligman’s Authentic Happiness.
 I learned that my creativity, open-mindedness, critical thinking, love of learning, gratitude, enthusiasm, curiosity, and perseverance were superpowers that I could use every day.
 They provided a positive place to focus my energy.
 Seeking opportunities to use these powers simply made me happier.